PARAG-OPS/PARAG-OPS/README.md

 # 👋 Hi, I'm PARAG THAPLIYAL

-I'm an Entry-Level Support Engineer with a strong foundation in computer hardware, networking, and server management Looking for work oppourtunity, Passionate about solving technical problems and optimizing systems and computer Networks, I have experience with various technologies including Linux , AWS, and SQL databases,
+I'm an Entry-Level Support Engineer with a strong foundation in computer hardware, networking, and server management Looking for work oppourtunity, Passionate about solving technical problems and optimizing systems and computer Networks, I have experience with various technologies including Linux , AWS, and SQL databases.

 ## 🛠️ Tools & Technologies